Regenerate Shilajit is a proprietary blend of shilajit, ashwagandha, and amalaki. Shilajit is known in India as “the destroyer of weakness.”

 5. Shilajit the Turbo-Charger

-One of the secret ingredients in shilajit is the humic acids, which speed up the transfer of electrons and energy to the mitochondria.
+Perhaps the star ingredients in shilajit are the humic acids, which speed up the transfer of electrons and energy to the mitochondria.
 Studies suggest this is like a turbocharger in your car, but for your mitochondria.
 (3, 4) In nature, humic acids found in soils are what break down nutrients and deliver them to plants in a digestible form.
 In the body, they play a similar role.
 (3)

 6. Shilajit Slows an Aging Brain